 The various combinations of these concepts and variables lead to a number of possible effects of a center's economic growth on stratification in the periphery.
-At present there appears to be no defensible theoretic basis for expecting that any particular combination will be present in any one situation.
-However, many people concerned with development seem to believe that one or another of the following outcomes is likely.
+At present there appears to be no defensible theoretic have subjecting that any particular combination will be present in any one situation.
+However, many people concerned with development seem to be here that one or another of the following outcomes is likely.